-Over 8 in 10 (81%) adults claim to typically purchase sliced ham, marginally down from levels recorded in 2017, where some 83% claimed to purchase.
+Over 8 in 10 (81%) adults claim to typically purchase sliced ham on a frequent basis, marginally down from levels recorded in 2017, where some 83% claimed to purchase.

 However, the frequency of purchase amongst buyers has increased marginally year-on-year, with almost 6 in 10 (58%) ham buyers purchasing at least once a week.
 This research, conducted on behalf of Retail Intelligence by Empathy Research, amongst a nationally representative sample of 1,000 adults aged 18+, sought to understand the buying behaviour of consumers in this category and how brands can align with their needs.